akauppi/GroundLevel-firebase-es/packages/backend/README.md

 This is useful when working on a certain test.
 Look in `package.json` for all such commands.

+>Note: If you now run `npm test`, it will use the existing emulators instead of launching a new set.

 ## Deploying

-Actual deploying is expected to be done via Continuous Integration.
+Deploying is done via Continuous Integration.
 See `ci` at the repo root.

-To deploy manually, follow the instructions in `../../`[Deployment to staging](../../Deployment%20to%20staging..md).